 The Local Schools Nature Grants Scheme allows Early Years, Infant, Primary and Secondary school and settings in England, Scotland & Wales to apply for £500 worth of outdoor resources, and a two-hour staff training session.
-NB this scheme does not provide cash grants to schools.
-The scheme is ongoing throughout 2022 with four funding rounds, with application deadlines: 29 April, 17 June, 2 September, 11 November.
+NB: this scheme does not provide cash grants to schools.
+The scheme is ongoing throughout 2022 with final application deadline: 11 November.